Viewers will tomorrow (Tuesday) take for granted that many major sporting events, such as the Melbourne Cup, will be televised in some form.

 HSV7 screened film of the Melbourne Cup race at 6.00pm and then, after the news, at 6.45pm screened Melbourne Cup Cavalcade, a documentary showing Cup runners in the mounting enclosure, full running of the race, presentation of the Cup and other highlights.
 The 15-minute program was repeated late that night.
 ABV2 had a Melbourne Cup special edition of its regular program Sports Page at 8.30pm.

-Later that night a stroke of luck meant that the winning jockey, Pat Glennon, was able to appear in the studio on GTV9’s In Melbourne Tonight to receive the traditional gold-mounted riding whip and then went to the studios of HSV7’s Bandwagon to be presented with a miniature Melbourne Cup.
+Later that night a stroke of luck meant that the winning jockey, Pat Glennon, was able to appear in the studio on GTV9’s In Melbourne Tonight to receive the traditional gold-mounted riding whip, then to the studios of HSV7’s Bandwagon to be presented with a miniature Melbourne Cup.
 His original plan was “win or lose” to fly back to Adelaide as soon as the race was over as he’d promised to be home for his son’s eighth birthday.
-It was a disappointment for GTV9’s promotions executive Eric Welch who had hoped to have the winning jockey on In Melbourne Tonight that night.
+It was a disappointment for GTV9’s promotions executive Eric Welch, who had hoped to have the winning jockey on In Melbourne Tonight that night.

 However, against 100-to-1 odds, his horse Macdougal won the race and his wife, thrilled at his second Cup win, had quickly boarded a plan from Adelaide to be with him.
 The pilot was able to radio a message to Melbourne to be passed on to Glennon.
 “I was just leaving for Essendon (Airport) when the message came through,” he said.
 He was then able to do the late-night rounds of the two TV channels.